kbsecret/kbsecret.github.io/installation.md

 ## What about `<package-manager>`?

-KBSecret has *very* experimental packages available for Debian (deb), Fedora (rpm), and Arch (PKGBUILD).
-See the [README](https://github.com/kbsecret/kbsecret/blob/master/README.md) for more information.
+Currently, KBSecret has no official system packages besides Homebrew.

-Please help us by contributing better native packages for your system/distribution!
+Please help us by contributing native packages for your system/distribution!

 # Testing your installation